cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 ## Secure admin protocols
 - Make sure that only SSH is enabled and allowed to do remote admin tasks on the server(s);
   - Block/disable other remote admin protocols, otherwise, at least temporarily.

+## Persistence
+- Check all services set to be started at boot-up time;
+  - If a suspicious item is found, mark it as an IOC (path, hash).
+- Check all scheduled tasks.
+  - If a suspicious item is found, mark it as an IOC (path, hash).

 ## Temporary SOC protection